For Your Eyes Only (short story collection): Adaptations

 Four of the five short stories in For Your Eyes Only were adapted into comic strips published in the British newspaper Daily Express and subsequently syndicated around the world.
 The first three stories were "Risico", which ran between 3 April and 24 June 1961; "From a View to a Kill", which ran between 25 June and 9 September 1961; and "For Your Eyes Only", which ran between 29 May and 16 December 1961.
 They were adapted by Henry Gammidge and illustrated by John McLusky.

 All three strips were published again in 2005 as part of the Dr. No anthology by Titan Books.
 The fourth adaptation, "The Hildebrand Rarity", did not appear until six years after the comic-strip versions of the other stories and it ran between 29 May and 16 December 1967.
 It was adapted by Jim Lawrence and illustrated by Yaroslav Horak.
 This adaptation was reprinted by Titan Books in 2009 as part of Volume 2 of the James Bond Omnibus collection.

 A number of details from the story "For Your Eyes Only" are used in the film of the same name, released in 1981 and starring Roger Moore as James Bond.
 The film shows the murder of the Havelocks—a marine archaeologist and his wife—by a hit-man, although it names the hit-man as Gonzalez, rather than Gonzales.
 The film also changes the name of the Havelocks' daughter, Judy, to Melina.
 For Your Eyes Only also uses much of the plot of "Risico", including the characters of Colombo and Kristatos.
 Part of the title of the story From a View to a Kill was used for the 1985 Bond film A View to a Kill, although none of the story's plot was used in the film.
-Milton Krest, his foundation, the Wavekrest and "the Corrector" were incorporated into the 1989 film Licence to Kill.
+Milton Krest, his foundation, Wavekrest and "the Corrector" were incorporated into the 1989 film Licence to Kill.
 Quantum of Solace was chosen as the title of the 22nd Bond film; none of the story was used for the film's plot.
 In the 2015 film Spectre, M and Bond meet in a London safe house, which carries a name plate labelled "Hildebrand Antiques and Rarities", a reference to "The Hildebrand Rarity".